Hong Un-jong: Career

 She was an individual event finalist on the vault at the 2007 World Championships and the bronze medalist on the event at the 2006 Asian Games.

 Hong represented North Korea at the 2008 Summer Olympics in Beijing, where she won the gold medal in the women's vault competition.
 This was the first Olympic medal for a North Korean woman in Olympic gymnastics.

-Hong won the gold medal in vault at the 2013 Summer Universiade in Kazan (tied with Russian gymnast Ksenia Afanasyeva) and is the bronze medalist on vault at the 2013 World Championships.
+Hong won the gold medal in vault at the 2013 Summer Universiade in Kazan (tied with Russian gymnast Ksenia Afanasyeva) and was the bronze medalist on vault at the 2013 World Championships.

 The following year she won the vault final at the World Championships.
 She performed the two most difficult vaults in the final.
 In 2015 Hong again represented North Korea at the World Championships held in Glasgow.
 Though she retained her full difficulties and performed impressively, she failed to defend her title and won a silver medal instead.
 She was behind Russia's Maria Paseka by 0.033 point.
 At the 2016 Summer Olympics, she qualified second into vault finals behind Simone Biles.
 In the finals she performed a solid Cheng to start.
-For her second vault, she became the first female gymnast to ever attempt a triple twisting yurchenko vault; however she under rotated and sat down the vault, getting the vault devalued to an Amanar, and ultimately missed the podium.
+For her second vault, she became the first female gymnast to ever attempt a triple twisting Yurchenko vault; however she under-rotated and sat down the vault, getting the vault devalued to an Amanar, and ultimately missed the podium.